-Advice, tips, and info for fiction writers and aspiring authors, from a highly respected fiction editor and author of craft-of-writing guides, the award-winning FIRE UP YOUR FICTION and WRITING A KILLER THRILLER.
-Jodie's craft-of-writing articles also appear alternate Mondays on The Kill Zone blog, as well as, less frequently, on several other blogs.
+Advice, tips, and info for fiction writers and aspiring authors, from a highly respected fiction editor and author of craft-of-writing guides, the award-winning FIRE UP YOUR FICTION, WRITING A KILLER THRILLER and CAPTIVATE YOUR READERS.
+Jodie's craft-of-writing articles also appear alternate Mondays on The Kill Zone blog and on the 1st Thurs. on Fiction University.

 How do you express thoughts and inner reactions in

 fiction?
 Thoughts, like dialogue, need to drive the story forward and be

 natural-sounding and appropriate for both the “thinker” and the situation.

 For this article, I’ve purposely used the term

 “thought-reactions,” instead of just “thoughts,” as in fiction, in any given

 scene, we’re in someone’s point of view, so in their head, privy to their

 thoughts.
 In that sense, all the narration for that scene is or should be in